nachooya/react-native-harness/website/src/docs/getting-started/prior-art.md

 ## Open Source Libraries

-React Native Harness leverages a powerful set of open-source libraries to implement its testing capabilities, with many core components coming from the Vitest ecosystem:
+React Native Harness leverages a powerful set of open-source libraries to implement its testing capabilities, with core components coming from both the Jest and Vitest ecosystems:

+### From Jest

+- **[Jest](https://github.com/jestjs/jest)** - The incredibly extensible Jest CLI forms the backbone of React Native Harness's command-line interface, providing watch mode, code coverage, filtering, and countless other features out of the box.
+The Jest team's focus on extensibility allowed us to wrap their CLI and add native runner support while inheriting all the powerful features developers already know and love.

 ### From Vitest